olli208/minor-frisbee-app/README.md

 Besides updating the score of a game, user can see the power rankings from within the app.
 When a user visits the page, all games are loaded based on the current time.
 There are alot of games during the tournament, so each tournament division has their own page with power rankings.
 So you have the page for Womens, Open, and Mixed.

 ### Tools
 This is a nodejs app using express.
-MongoDB is used for storing games and teams.
+MongoDB is used for storing games.
+When a user visits a page of a team, the games that the team already played will be shown there.
 The app is using data from Leaguevine API.
 Below are the packages I use:
 ```
     "body-parser": "^1.17.2",
     "compression": "^1.6.2",